Math Center Advising Services

 The College of Science Advising Office is available for math or SDS majors who need to finish their degree checks, who need Dean's permission to withdraw from a course after the deadline (or other petition-related items), or if an urgent matter arises and the Math Center staff are not available.
-The College of Science Advising Office is located in the Gould–Simpson Building room 1017.
+The College of Science Advising Office is located in the BASC building room 417.
 If your primary major is not in the math department, please consult with your primary college's advising office for assistance with these issues.